Choosing a signer type

 How does it work?

-This signer type uses a master secret generated inside a Trusted Execution Environment (TEE) that runs open-source, verifiable code.
+This signer type uses a master secret that is deterministically derived inside a Trusted Execution Environment (TEE) running open-source, verifiable code.
+The master secret is never stored anywhere—it only exists ephemerally during derivation and is immediately encrypted for secure distribution.Key Components:

 Is this signer type non-custodial?